weiks/quarters-docs/docs/sdk/unity.md

 Get accounts
 ----
 Get account can be only called after successful authorization.
 On success delegate will be called with a list of user accounts.
-(Note: only one user account is currently supported by the API)
+(Note: Only one user account is currently supported by the API).

 Example: